 The position’s primary purpose is to identify and address student interests and movements within the field of sustainability.
 In addition to moving student-based action, the Sustainability Director shall serve as a path of communication on behave of students and UW-Stout faculty and staff on current and proposed Sustainability Initiatives and encourage collaboration.
 Shall communicate student efforts within the University definition of sustainability to the U.S.S.

+Chair the Student Sustainability Council.

-Recommend action and better practice to the Senate on behalf of student groups or projects to institutionalize change
+Recommend action and better practice to the U.S.S. on behalf of student groups or projects to institutionalize change.

-Address sustainability issues pertaining to the community and campus which adversely affect student life
+Address sustainability issues pertaining to the community and campus which adversely affect student life.

-Advocate for students interested in improving or changing current UW-Stout policy on a sustainable practice
+Advocate for students interested in improving or changing current UW-Stout policy on a sustainable practice.

 Coordinate two (2) recognized student organization roundtables (one per semester) focusing on promoting sustainable practices and collaboration opportunities that would yield greater sustainability across campus.

-iv.
+v.
 Provide support to students who are researching and assessing environmental issues on campus.

-Act as Chair of the Student Sustainability Council

-Act in collaboration with the Parking and Transportation Services office to serve as the student on-campus coordinator of the Stout Route and StoutBikes programs.
+Collaborate with the Parking and Transportation Services office to serve as the student on-campus coordinator of the Stout Route and StoutBikes programs.
 Work with the UW-Stout Sustainability Coordinator to determine job duties and priorities for the Alternative Transportation Manager.

 Be familiar with current campus sustainability initiatives.

 The Director of Sustainability will be the Transportation Liaison.

 Receive, review, and report UW-System Administration Sustainability Updates.

+7) Director of Information Technology

+The position’s primary purpose is to identify and address student interests and movements within the field of Information Technology, and to work with the Chief Information Officer to improve Information Technology on campus.
+The Information Technology Director shall serve as a liaison between students, faculty, staff and administration on current and proposed Information Technology initiatives.
+In addition, this position shall communicate student efforts within UW-Stout’s definition of Information Technology to the U.S.S.

+Chair the Information Technology Committee.

+Advocate for students interested in improving or changing current UW-Stout policies and practices related to Information Technology.

+Coordinate at least two (2) recognized student roundtables (one per semester) focusing on Information Technology needs across campus.

+Provide support to students who are researching and assessing Information Technology issues on campus.

+Work with UW-Stout’s Chief Information Officer to communicate student priorities for campus Information Technology.

+Be familiar with current campus Information Technology initiatives and priorities.

+Receive, review, and report UW-System Administration Information Technology Updates.

+Create a detailed record of any Student Technology Fee funding.

 Part D. Senator Seats